machanic/MetaAdvDet/README.md

 ## step 1.
 Generate the training data and organize them to the format of multi-tasks.
  (1) `git clone https://github.com/machanic/cleverhans_adversarial_example_gen`

- Then, `python cleverhans/generate_adv_script/generate_adversarial_images_untargeted.py --attack FGSM --dataset CIFAR-10 --arch conv4` to generate the adversarial examples.
+ Then, `python cleverhans/generate_adv_script/generate_adversarial_images_script.py --attack FGSM --dataset CIFAR-10 --arch conv4` to generate the FGSM adversarial examples.

+ To generate different types of adversarial examples, you can pass different `--attack`, and the available adversaries are listed in `META_ATTACKER_INDEX` list of `cleverhans/generate_adv_script/config.py`, which are `["clean", "FGSM", "MI_FGSM_L_infinity", "BIM_L_infinity", "PGD_L_infinity", "SPSA", "CW_L2", "deep_fool_L2", "newton_fool", "jsma","EAD","spatial_transform","VAT","max_confidence", "semantic", "LBFGS"]`.

  (2) Organize all adversarial examples of different attacks into the format of multi-tasks.